Kaluga (fish): Habitat

 Kaluga sturgeon are semi-anadromous, spending some of its life in salt water but most of its life in freshwater.
-Kalugas are one of the four species of sturgeons to exist in the Amur River.
-The Amur River is one of the largest rivers in East Asia and lies between the borders of China and Russia.
+Kalugas are one of the four species of sturgeons to exist in the Amur, which is one of the largest rivers in East Asia and for part of its length forms the border between China and Russia.
 There are two populations of Kaluga that exist in this river.
 One group of Kalugas spawn in the main stem of the river, while others spawn downstream and work their way to the middle of the river.
 In the early life of a Kaluga, the offspring prefer to live in a clear habitat setting.
 They prefer the point of the river where there is an illuminated white bottom and open space for them to swim way above the bottom of the river.
 The Kaluga also prefers to avoid any cover from the river.
 Observations suggest that the Kaluga embryos might do this to avoid predators near the bottom of the river.
 The Kaluga sturgeon are currently endangered now because of human interaction.
 However, environmental factors such as warm water temperatures pose risk for fungus over free embryos and could be a cause of death also.
 The migration intensity of Kaluga is also a big factor in the life of a Kaluga.
 Water velocity in the stream has a great effect on the migration of the free embryos, meaning that the greater the force of the stream of water is the more likely the embryo migrates.
 Migration plays a big role in Kaluga's early life.
-The migration of the Kaluga is considered a passive migration because the embryos have no control over where the river flow takes them.
+The migration of baby Kaluga is considered a passive migration because the embryos have no control over where the river flow takes them.
 However, when grown the Kaluga constantly migrates back and forth between upstream and downstream.
 The generation length of the species is not less than 20 years, comparable to humans.